METADIUM/meta-attestation/README.md

-# Firebase UI React - Example app
+# Meta attestation - Example app

-This is a sample app showing a usage of the react-firebaseui package in a react app using Webpack and CSS modules.
+> This is a sample app showing a usage of the react-firebaseui package in a react app using Webpack and CSS modules.

 ## Initial setup, building and serving.